mspnp/vnet-integrated-serverless-microservices/env/readme.md

 ## Initialise terraform

-### Authenticate using a service pricipal

-Follow the instructions [here](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) to log in using the Azure CLI, create, and set the service prinicpal for Terraform to use.

 ### Set environment variables with your Service Principal's information

 Create a copy of the `.env.template` file called `.env`.
 The `.env` file is ignored by git.

-Follow the process described [here](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html#configuring-the-service-principal-in-terraform) to create your service principal, and get the required login values.
-Use those values to populate the following values used for authenticating the Service Principal in the `.env` file:
+Login to your azure subscription using `az login`.
+If required, set your subscription using `az account set --subscription {subscriptionId}`, substituting your subscription id.
+Use the command `az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{subscriptionId}`, to create a new service principal.
+The command will output the required values for the '.env' file.

 ```bash
 export ARM_CLIENT_ID="{appId}"